A Microscope into the Dark Matter of Interpretability

 Introduction

 The purpose of interpretability is to decompose a deep model into human-understandable features.
-This has led to some incredibly interesting work: my favorites include visualizing what parts of an image a model uses to predict a class and seeing how RL agents identify friends and enemies in a game .
+This focus has led to some incredibly interesting work, such as include visualizing what parts of an image a model uses to predict a class and seeing how RL agents identify friends and enemies in a game .

 However, Large Language Models (LLMs) may be more complicated to interpret.
-Text is a much denser medium than visuals when it comes to interpretable features, and LLMs are orders of magnitude larger than any other models weāve ever trained.
+Text is a much denser interpretable medium than visuals, and LLMs are orders of magnitude larger than any other model weāve ever trained.
 This work is heavily inspired by transformer-circuits, which has laid out a foundation for how we can begin to interpret LLMs.
 If youāre new to interpretability, I would recommend reading these works first, but Iāll provide a quick rundown of the core concepts in the sections below.

 World Models

 What is a human interpretable feature, and why would they exist in LLMs?
-Well, we know that LLMs store world models because they are really good at predicting the next token, and compressing the training data to the extent that they do requires some latent understanding of the world.
-Ha & Schmidhuber define this more rigorously , but roughly:
+We know that LLMs store world models because they are really good at predicting the next token, and compressing the training data to the extent that they do requires some latent understanding of the world.
+Other work explores this concept in detail , but roughly:

-There are a large number of things that can and will happen in the world
+There are a large number of things that can happen in the world

 For example, if we see someone drop a glass bottle, then we expect the bottle to shatter when it hits the ground.
 This is not because we have observed exactly that person dropping exactly that bottle before.
 Itās because we have learned a very small set of latent features about physics, which we can use to model the bottle breaking.

-This is exactly why LLMs are so exciting - they just donāt have the capacity to store all of the knowledge that we know they have (i.e. to actually memorize the training data), which means that they must also be working with some set of latent features that they can manipulate to solve the next token prediction task!
+LLMs must do something similar - they just donāt have the capacity to fully memorize their training data!
+Thus, they must also be working with some set of latent features that they can manipulate to solve the next token prediction task.
+A lot of interpretability research is focused on finding these latent features, and figuring out how the model uses them.

 Linear Representations and Superposition

 How do LLMs organize and use these latent features?
-Thereās a lot of evidence that LLMs describe features as simply directions in space, known as the Linear Representation Hypothesis (LRH).
-If true, itās a very powerful framework - for example, you can define a causal inner product, and show that vectors which are orthogonal to one another are also causally linked .
+Thereās a lot of empirical evidence that LLMs describe features as simply directions in space, known as the Linear Representation Hypothesis (LRH).
+If true, itās a very powerful framework - directions are just vectors, and we have a lot of theory to work with vectors.

-Then, a full LLM activation is the sum of multiple atomic interpretable features.
+Then, a full LLM activation is the sum of multiple atomic feature vectors.
 For example, we might think of a dog as the āanimalā feature plus the āpetā feature, minus the āfelineā feature.
 Features also scale differently depending on the subject: a dog will have more of the āsmartā feature than a goldfish.

 Definition 1: A linear representation has the following two properties: